austinmama/vsrx/vsrx-basics.md

 ## Accessing the Device using the Juniper Web Management UI

-Juniper web management GUI has been configured by default, with vSRX generated self-signed certificate.
+The Juniper web management GUI has been configured by default, with vSRX generated self-signed certificate.
 Only https is enabled on port 8443.
 You can access it at `https://gateway-ip:8443`.

 ![Gateway Appliance HA Details](images/vSRX-webui.png)